 How Kaizen works

 As mentioned earlier, Kaizen is part of a Continuous Improvement strategy that enables all stakeholders in an enterprise to work together with a focus on realizing improvements to business processes, manufacturing and the supply chain.
-It is based on the belief that everything can be improved and nothing is status quo.
-It also rests on a Respect for People principle (stakeholders).
+It is based on the belief that everything can be improved, and nothing is status quo.
+It also rests on a Respect for People (stakeholders) and their ideas principle.
 Kaizen involves identifying issues and opportunities, creating solutions, rolling them out and then cycling through the process again for other issues or problems that were inadequately addressed.
 The following seven steps create a cycle for continuous improvement and give a systematic method for executing this process.

 Kaizen cycle for continuous improvement

 - Identify Strategic and Operating Gaps.
-Using feedback from all stakeholders, gather a list of problems and potential opportunities that help the organization fix operating problems and achieve strategic objectives.
+Focus on projects that help the company achieve its strategic objectives and Most Important Goal.
 Focus on opportunities that have a meaningful impact on the company’s performance.
 As the Continuous Improvement culture takes hold, employ groups of stakeholders on smaller functional issues that will continue to improve performance.

 - Get employees involved.
 Seek the involvement of all stakeholders (employees, customers, suppliers, contractors and temps), including gathering their help in identifying issues and problems.
 Doing so creates buy-in for change.
 Empower them to create “Kaizen Opportunities” and facilitate the process with stretch objectives and experienced facilitators.

-- Create a solution.
+- Create meaningful objectives.
 Charter a team of process owners and supporting resources to do a focused exercise (typically over 3-5 days) to create solutions such as redesigned processes, eliminated activities, structural changes, quality improvements, reductions in lead times, etc. Give the team stretch objectives and reward them for success.

 - Test the solution.
 Implement the solution chosen above, with everyone participating in the rollout.
 Create pilot programs or take other small steps to test out the solution.